ChristopherWilkerson/DevNotes/ReactReadMe.md

 Using this pattern also indirectly results in communication between sibling components (components with a common parent), as shown in the example above.
 When Presentational communicates a change through toggle, it causes a state update in Container, which provides the updated value for isActive to both Presentational and OtherPresentational through the active prop.

+React Programming Patterns
+Review
+<1 min

+Congrats!
+You’ve learned your first programming pattern to help organize your React code.
+You divided a complex React component into a container component and a couple of presentational components.

+Here are the steps we took:

+    Identified that the original component needed to be refactored: it handled calculations/logic and presentation/rendering.
+    Created a container component containing all the stateful logic.
+    Created a function that calls the state setter method provided by useState().
+    Created and exported presentational components containing only JSX.
+    Imported the presentational components into the container component.
+    Used the presentational components in the return statement of the container component.
+    Passed state and functions used to change state as props to the rendered presentational components.

+In this programming pattern, the container component does the work of figuring out what to display using state.
+The presentational component does the work of actually displaying the state through props.
+If a component does a significant amount of work in both areas, then that’s a sign that you should use this pattern!